sybrew/the-seo-framework/readme.txt

 		* The sitemap stylesheet no longer outputs on domain mismatch, so you won't see a blank page anymore.
 			* This is a mitigated browser security feature.
 			* This does not affect security nor validity of the sitemap.
+		* Improved SEO input rendering performance, by:
+			1. Adding rendering hinting to the character counters for Gecko, Webkit and Blink based browsers.
+			1. Reducing description character counter calculation CPU overhead.
+			1. Removing expectation of autocompletion on title input fields.
 	* **Fixed:**
 		* When the home page is a blog, these fixes have been implemented:
 			1. The 404 title now works.